freeman-lab/tinycloud/README.md

 Launch a cluster.

-If provided, `cb` will be called with `cb(error, data)`.
+`cb` if provided will be called with `cb(error, data)`.
 If succesful, `data` will be a list of instance reservations (one per requested group).

 #### `cloud.destroy([cb])`

 Terminate a cluster.

-If provided, `cb` will be called with `cb(error, data)`.
+`cb` if provided will be called with `cb(error, data)`.
 If successful, `data` will be a list of terminated instances.

 #### `cloud.list([tag], cb)`

 List instances associated with a cluster.

-If provided, `tag` will restrict the list to only those instances belonging to the group with that tag, e.g. `master` or `worker`.
+`tag` restricts the list to only those instances belonging to the group with that tag, e.g. `master` or `worker`.
+Default is to list all instances.

-`cb` will be called with `cb(error, data)`.
+`cb` if provided will be called with `cb(error, data)`.
 If successful, `data` will be a list of instances.

 #### `cloud.login([tag], [ind], keyfile, cmd, [cb])`

 Login to a single instance associated with a cluster.

-If provided, `tag` will specify instances belonging to the specified group.
+`tag` specifies instances belonging to the specified group.
 If not provided, will use the first group.

-If provided, `ind` will specify the `ind`th instance belonging to the specified group.
+`ind` specifies `ind`th instance belonging to the specified group.
 If not provided, will use the first instance.

-Must provide a `keyfile` for authentication.
+`keyfile` required for authentication.

-`cb` will be called with `cb(error)`.
+`cb` if provided will be called with `cb(error)`.

 #### `cloud.execute([tag], [ind], keyfile, [cb])`

 Execute a command on one or more instances assocaited with a cluster.

-If provided, `tag` will specify instances belonging to the specified group.
+`tag` specifies instances belonging to the specified group.
 If not provided, will use all groups.

-If provided, `ind` will specify the `ind`th instance belonging to the specified group.
+`ind` specifies the `ind`th instance belonging to the specified group.
 If not provided, will use all instances.

-Must provide a `cmd` with the string to execute on the instances.
+`cmd` is the string to execute on the instances.

-Must provide a `keyfile` for authentication.
+`keyfile` required for authentication.

-`cb` will be called with `cb(error)`.
+`cb` if provided will be called with `cb(error)`